chatgptdev/Cipherator/README.md

 - Encryption using AES-256 in GCM mode, ensuring data confidentiality and integrity.
 - 12-byte nonce for GCM.
-- Key derivation using PBKDF2 with HMAC-SHA256 (100,000 iterations).
+- Key derivation using PBKDF2 with HMAC-SHA256 (configurable number of iterations.
+Default: 100,000 , Minimum: 10,000).
 - Password and/or keyfile support for key derivation (only the first 1MiB of the keyfile are used)
 - SHA256 hashing of keyfile data and password when a keyfile is specified.
 The resulting hash value is used as input to the PBKDF2 function.
 - Data encrypted in chunks of 64KiB.
 Each chunk uses a unique nonce derived from master nonce based on chunk index.